-Soprano Sarah Tuttle, noted for her "warm and appealing voice," is an inquisitive and fearless singer.
-Beginning her musical study as a pianist with a deep interest in music theory, the intimacy and variety of human voices lead Sarah to pursue a career in singing.
+Sarah Tuttle is an inquisitive classical singer and public radio host committed to sharing music with listeners, both onstage and over the airwaves.
+Beginning her musical study as a pianist with a deep interest in music theory, the intimacy and authenticity of the human voice lead her to pursue degrees in music and later a career in performance that took her overseas.

-Most recently Sarah was based in Northwest Germany, where she was a fest member of the Oldenburgisches Staatstheater.
-Her projects in Oldenburg included the roles of Hanna Glawari (Die Lustige Witwe), Micaëla (Carmen), La Reine Marguerite (Yvonne, Princesse de Bourgogne,) Freia (Das Rheingold), and Helmwige (Die Walküre), as well as concert performances of Handel's La Resurrezione and Benjamin's A Mind of Winter.
-Prior to coming to Germany, Sarah performed the roles of the Fox in Janacek's The Cunning Little Vixen with the New England Conservatory Graduate Opera Program, and both the Governess (Britten’s The Turn of the Screw) and Gertrud (Humperdinck’s Hansel and Gretel) while studying in the Bard Vocal Arts Program, a Masters program under the leadership of Dawn Upshaw.
+Sarah was based in Northwest Germany where her projects included the roles of Hanna Glawari (Die Lustige Witwe), Gertrude (Hänsel und Gretel), La Reine Marguerite (Yvonne, Princesse de Bourgogne) and Freia (Das Rheingold), as well as concert performances of Handel's La Resurrezione and Benjamin's A Mind of Winter.
+Prior to her time in Europe, Sarah performed the roles of the Fox in Janacek's The Cunning Little Vixen with the New England Conservatory Graduate Opera Program and both the Governess (Britten’s The Turn of the Screw) and Gertrud (Hänsel und Gretel) while studying in the Bard Vocal Arts Program, a Masters program under the leadership of pianist Kayo Iwama and soprano Dawn Upshaw.